SergioBurlaka/social-net/README.md

 3. Start server:
   1. at server folder enter comand "npm install"
   2. at server folder enter comand "npm start"

+When application were starts at first time you need to init database.
+To do this you have to click gears at right corner of screen.
 ![Alt text](http://dl4.joxi.net/drive/2020/02/17/0021/0128/1405056/56/7544d1dc0e.jpg)